 When asked to name the one, dish-saving ingredient that makes all the difference, Chef Jamal Hashi doesn't hesitate for a second: Without question, the answer is freshly ground and toasted spices.
 "This is where life is!"
 Hashi exclaims.
 Hashi toasts a Somali-style masala that he calls Gedo Masala, and he learned the recipe directly from his mother.
 In ancient times, he explains that, "Somalia was known as the Cape of Spices."
 With that moniker, it's no wonder that Somali cuisine is so flavorful.

 Hashi's family fled civil war in Somalia when he was young.
-In the mid 1990's, they went through a refugee resettlement program and immigrated to Minnesota when he was a teen.
-When they arrived, he worked in his family's restaurant in downtown Minneapolis, which mainly catered to Somali and East African communities.
+When he was a teen in the mid 1990's, they went through a refugee resettlement program and immigrated to Minnesota.
+Upon arrival, he worked in his family's restaurant in downtown Minneapolis, which mainly catered to Somali and East African communities.

 "It was a restaurant for Somalis, by Somalis...
 Basically, there was no menu.
 You just go in and you know what you want or don't know what you want.
 I got involved in there [and] just wanted to take a different journey introducing people to this kind of cuisine," he recalls.